CSRG-Group/dcs-notes.github.io/_CS141/part2.md

 | Reduce function arguments to normal forms before calling the function | Only reduce expressions when their value is needed           |
 | We may evaluate arguments even if they are **never needed**. | We may end up reducing the same expression **over and over**. |

-Both have flaws.
-Haskell’s fix is to use **lazy evaluation.**

 ### Lazy evaluation

+From above, we see that call-by-name and call-by-value each have its flaws.

 > This is essentially **call-by-name + sharing**, where we avoid duplicate evaluation but also only ever evaluate expressions that are needed.

-Lazy evaluation is the default evaluation strategy in Haskell, sometimes it can be strict, if the **compiler** (the compiler does everything for us 🥳) thinks its better.
+Lazy evaluation is the default evaluation strategy in Haskell.
+Since Haskell is a **non-strict programming language**, it can be strict if the **compiler** (the compiler does everything for us 🥳) thinks its better or if we force it to be strict with the `$!` operator.

 #### Sharing